1. APPLICATION OF THESE CONDITIONS

 34. REPAIR SERVICE

 During the repair process, if after replacing any agreed parts, the repair agent finds further parts that need to be replaced for the product to be in good working order, they will provide a quote for any additional costs and request your permission to proceed.
 Upon receiving a quote, if you choose to go ahead with the repair, you will be required to pay any additional charges prior to any work taking place.
 If you do not wish to proceed, the original parts will be refitted if possible.
-A refund for the cost of the repair service will not be provided if choose not to proceed with the repair after reviewing any additional repair costs.
-In this instance, you will receive a $100 Replacement Credit to assist with the cost of the replacement of your product.
+A refund for the cost of the repair service will not be provided if you choose not to proceed with the repair after reviewing any additional repair costs.
+In this instance, you may receive a $100 Replacement Credit to assist with the cost of the replacement of your product.
 If you are uncontactable, no further work will be completed until contact is made.
 Repairs may require parts that may not be available at the time of assessment and need to be ordered.
 Estimated lead times will be provided prior to the acceptance of the quote, however this lead time may be exceeded due to issues such as parts availability or any freight delays, which may delay the completion of your appliance repair.
 You will be advised of any delays to the repair completion date.

 35.1 Any of these conditions may be varied in writing by the Supplier unless otherwise agreed between the parties.
 Any variation to these conditions will only apply to